vallisrisista/vallisrisista.github.io/about.md

 permalink: /about/
 ---

-I am a software developer interested in **backend development, AI, Machine Learning, Generative AI, and embedded systems**.
+I am a software developer interested in **backend development, AI, Machine Learning, Generative AI, and middleware systems**.

 This website is where I publish my learning on various topics.